- 4 cloves of garlic

 - Peel and chop the veggies and add them to a large pot with all the remaining ingredients (water, salt, and ground black pepper).

-- Bring to a boil and then simmer covered as long as you want (at least 30 minutes).
-I cook the stock for about 2 hours.
+- Bring to a boil, cover, and simmer for as long as you want (for at least 30 minutes).
+I usually cook the stock for about 2 hours.

-- Strain, discard the veggies, and the bay leaves and let it cool down.
+- Strain and discard the veggies and the bay leaves.

-- Keep the vegetable stock in a sealed container in the fridge for up to a week or in the freezer for 3 months.
+- Keep it in a sealed container in the fridge for up to 1 week or in the freezer for about 3 months.

-- Feel free to use any veggies, herbs, or spices.
+- Feel free to use any veggies, herbs, or spices you have on hand.

-- Add more or less salt depending on the amount of sodium you want in your stock.
+- Add more or less salt depending on the amount of sodium you want your stock to contain.

-- The stock can also be made with kitchen scraps, it will be even cheaper.
+- The stock can also be made with kitchen scraps; that way it will be even more affordable.